 • /TableMappingsFile Specify the file containing table mappings, i.e. the correspondence between the source and target tables, when exporting multiple tables.
 The table mappings may optionally contain nested field mappings for certain tables.

-Alternative Scenario Using Third-Party SQL Tool
+Alternative Scenario Using SQL

 But please note, that when choosing exporting to SQL script, your export process will have two phases: first, exporting the data to SQL script; second, loading data from the script to your target database.
 So, this way can be less effective, especially for large datasets or when automating the data exporting.
+Another disadvantage of this way is that BLOB data will not be transferred.

 See also